Cute-Dress/Dress/README_DETAIL.md

 ---------------
 Yes, we think.

-This project has already raised attention about using github and teached lots of people "the ideology and the workflow of GitHub" and "how to use GitHub simply" in an easy-to-understand way.
+This project has already gained attention about GitHub and teached lots of people "the ideology and the workflow of GitHub" and "how to use GitHub simply" in an easy-to-understand way.

 This project has also developed users' team cooperation ability: Join the discussion and solve problems such as